Meherun Nesa: Early life

 Nesa was born on 20 August 1942 in Khidirpur, Kolkata, West Bengal, British Raj.
-She did not attend school but was self taught.
+She did not attend school but was self-taught.
 She moved with her family to East Bengal, Pakistan in 1950 after the partition of India.

 Career

 Nesa worked as a copywriter in Bangla Academy, after which she worked at the Philips Radio Company starting in 1961.
 She worked as a copywriter in the USIS Library Dhaka operated by United States Information Agency.

 Nesa published her first poem, Chashi (চাষি), in 1953 in the Daily Sangbad.
 Her poems were influenced by romanticism and realism, and expressed her political views.
 She demanded Bangla to be made a state language through her poetry.
 Her poems were published by a number of publications including Pakistani Khabar, Dainik Pakistan, Sangram and Philips Magazine, etc.

 She was involved in the Mass uprising of 1969, and member of the Action Committee in Mirpur.
-On 23 March 1971 she hoised the flag of Independent Bangladesh in her house.
+On 23 March 1971 she hoisted the flag of Independent Bangladesh in her house.